 Please ask your specialist for more information, or visit our Allied Health Centre page or call the centre on (03) 9508 1700 to book an appointment.
 The Cancer Oncology Society of Australia’s Position Statement on Exercise in Cancer Care is also a great source of information.

 At Cabrini, we ensure all patients with lung cancer receive prompt treatment.
 We aim to assign new patients to a specialist within hours of an urgent referral and within a week for non-urgent referrals.

-We have the full range of support services required for your treatment at the one site including medical imaging and pathology services.
-This helps with the coordination of your care and reduces your stress during this challenging time.
+We have all the support services required for your care in one location, including all medical imaging and pathology services.
+This ensures coordinated care and reduces stress during what can be a challenging time.